Edinburgh Law School

 Our dedication to excellence and commitment to delivering programmes relevant to the world today, will ensure that you graduate with not only a top-class qualification, but the skills and confidence to pursue a successful career, whatever your chosen direction.

 We offer one of the widest ranges of legal masters programmes in the UK.
 Our programmes can be taken either full time or part time*, or by online distance learning and offer you the opportunity to specialise or pursue a broader perspective on law.
-We offer more than 70 course options, ensuring you maximum flexibility to design a programme of study that suits your desired career path.

 * Part-time study available for UK and EU students only